vuejs-templates/webpack/docs/env.md

 ## `.env` file support

-Whenever you run one of the available [commands](commands.md) (expect `lint`), We use [dontenv](https://www.npmjs.com/package/dotenv) to load any environment variables that you have provided with an `.env` file in the root directory of your project.
+Whenever you run one of the available [commands](commands.md) (except `lint`), We use [dontenv](https://www.npmjs.com/package/dotenv) to load any environment variables that you have provided with an `.env` file in the root directory of your project.

 That means that you can pass values from your `.env` file to your Vue app through the variable files we introduced above.